Fraudulent Websites

 • Domain Record Analysis: ThreatNG analyzes domain records, including IP and vendor/technology identification.
 This can help in tracing the origin and infrastructure of a fraudulent website.

 • Domain Name Permutations: ThreatNG identifies taken and available domain name permutations.
-This is valuable for detecting typosquatting domains often used in fraudulent website attacks.
+This is valuable for detecting typosquatting domains, which are often used in fraudulent website attacks.
 For example, if a company's domain is "example.com," ThreatNG can find out if "examp1e.com" or "example.net" are registered.

 • Web3 Domains: ThreatNG identifies taken and available Web3 domains.
-As Web3 use grows, this capability becomes essential to address fraudulent websites in decentralized environments.
+As Web3 usage grows, this capability becomes essential for addressing fraudulent websites in decentralized environments.

-• Email Intelligence: ThreatNG analyzes email security presence (DMARC, SPF, and DKIM records), predicts email formats, and harvests emails.
+• Email Intelligence: ThreatNG analyzes email security presence (DMARC, SPF, and DKIM records), predicts email formats, and harvests emails for analysis.
 This helps understand email spoofing, a common tactic to direct users to fraudulent websites.

-• WHOIS Intelligence: ThreatNG provides WHOIS analysis and identifies other domains owned.
+• WHOIS Intelligence: ThreatNG provides WHOIS analysis and identifies other domains owned by the same entity.
 This can uncover connections between fraudulent websites and other potentially malicious domains.

-• IP Intelligence: ThreatNG provides information on IPs, shared IPs, ASNs, country locations, and private IPs.
+• IP Intelligence: ThreatNG provides information on IP addresses, shared IP addresses, Autonomous System Numbers (ASNs), country locations, and private IP addresses.
 This is useful for tracking down the servers hosting fraudulent websites.

 • Certificate Intelligence: ThreatNG analyzes TLS certificates, including their status and issuers.
 This can help identify suspicious certificates used by fraudulent sites.